 It all started in the 3rd century BC with the gathering of a group of thinkers in Athens.
-By debating and discussing the ways —and tools— for living a fulfilling and virtuous life, Stoicism was born.
+By debating and discussing the ways —and tools— for living a fulfilling and virtuous life.
 This impactful ideology has since not only survived for thousands of years, but also influenced the entire world.
 From the outskirts of Athens to the political heart of Rome.
 From individuals, to businesses.
 How does this ancient school of thought influence the way we, at Mirage, work in the 21st century?
 How can the principles of Stoicism become meaningful for you personally and professionally?

 Stoicism seeks to bring ethics to the forefront, so that philosophy can be a productive life practice.
 A guide to living.
 A guide to working.
 An operating system.
 The skills of the philosopher such as reason, virtue, logic and ethics together form a solid framework.
 To solve problems.
 To guide.
 To persuade and to compromise.